 Aftercare: 3:00 pm to 6:00 pm

-The Summer Arts and Learning Academies, operated by Young Audiences/Arts for Learning Maryland (YA,) introduce students to a wide variety of art forms – from illustration and spoken word to percussion, drama, and dance—and gives students a chance to work alongside students from across the city and be taught by professional teaching artists.
+The Summer Arts & Learning Academy, operated by Young Audiences/Arts for Learning Maryland (YA), introduces students to a wide variety of art forms – from illustration and spoken word to percussion, drama, and dance—and gives students a chance to work alongside students from across the city and be taught by professional teaching artists.

 Daily literacy and math classes are co-taught by a teacher and teaching artist allowing students to experience reading, writing, and math like never before: through the arts!
 Students have the opportunity to imagine, create, and express who they are through the arts and try on art forms they never imagined.
-Students will travel to different arts destinations across the city, and their work will be celebrated through a student showcase on August 11, 2017.
+Students will travel to different arts destinations across the city, and their work will be celebrated through a student showcase.

-Your donation to Young Audiences/Arts for Learning will help support the expansion of the Summer Arts and Learning Academies—from 800 children in 2016 to 1,100 children in 2017—and provide 1,100 of our City students with an unforgettable educational experience through joyful, arts-integrated learning!
+Your donation to Young Audiences/Arts for Learning will help support the expansion of the Summer Arts & Learning Academy—from 1,100 children in 2017 to 2,200 children in 2018—and provide 2,200 of our City students with an unforgettable educational experience through joyful, arts-integrated learning!